GrafiteInc/Docs/markdown/builder/starter.md

 Grafite Builder updated the basic controllers to handle things like creating a profile when a user is registered, as well as setting default return routes to `dashboard` etc. It also provides contollers for handling profile modifications and pages, team management etc. The admin controller handles the admin of users, modifying a user provided the user has the admin role.

 * app/Http/Controllers/
+    * Admin/
+        * DashboardController.php
+        * UserController.php
+        * RoleController.php
+    * Auth/
+        * ActivateController.php
+        * ForgotPasswordController.php
+        * LoginController.php
-    * User/PasswordController.php
+        * RegisterController.php
-    * User/SettingsController.php
+        * ResetPasswordController.php
-    * Admin/UserController.php
+    * User/
-    * Auth/AuthController.php
+        * PasswordController.php
-    * Auth/PasswordController.php
+        * SettingsController.php
     * PagesController.php
     * TeamController.php